Home > Frequently Asked Questions

 Students can contact their instructors by email, by telephone, or voicemail.
 Students can make an appointment to meet face-to-face with the instructor.
-Some instructors have posted campus and ELI office hours.
+Some instructors have posted campus and NOVA Online office hours.
 Contact information is provided in the course syllabus or on the course website.

 Is there someone to help me?

 Your instructor is your primary support while taking an online learning course.
-In addition, the ELI online learning counselors and other staff are available to assist you if you have a question, problem, or concern related to your studies.
-Contact an ELI online learning student service counselor for answers to questions about financial aid, career planning, and tutors.
+In addition, the NOVA Online learning counselors and other staff are available to assist you if you have a question, problem, or concern related to your studies.
+Contact an NOVA Online learning student service counselor for answers to questions about financial aid, career planning, and tutors.

 Do online courses have exams?

-How do I take exams for my ELI online learning course?
+How do I take exams for my NOVA Online learning course?

 Do I need an NOVA student ID to take my exams?

-When taking a test at an NOVA testing center, you will need to bring your exam pass and a photo ID.
+When taking a test at an NOVA campus testing center, you will need to bring your exam pass and a photo ID.
 It does not have to be an NOVA student ID.
-Students enrolled in online learning courses do not normally need an NOVA student ID card unless they visit a campus-based facility (e.g. computer lab) or plan to print materials from a campus computer.

 If you forget your exam pass and need to print one at the last moment in a campus computer lab or library, you will have to pay for printing the pass.
 NOVA's pay-to-print service, FASTPrint, uses NOVA student IDs as debit cards for this service.
 Students can add money to their ID cards to print in the open computer labs or make copies in the libraries.

-To request a proctor, complete the ELI Proctor Request Form and submit it with your proctor's statement on letterhead to ELI (see the Proctor Request Form for details.)
+To request a proctor, complete the NOVA Online Proctor Request Form and submit it with your proctor's statement on letterhead to NOVA Online (see the Proctor Request Form for details.)

 How do I know which technology I will be using?

-The ELI section of the Schedule of Classes describes the type of technology used in each course.
-Specific course information can be obtained from the Course Syllabus which can be downloaded from the ELI Online Learning Website.
+The NOVA Online section of the Schedule of Classes describes the type of technology used in each course.
+Specific course information can be obtained from the Course Syllabus which can be downloaded from the NOVA Online Learning Website.
 If you are using dial-up, you may have trouble accessing some course materials and may need to use a public or work computer for some of your course work.